 Your Deadline for Filing a Claim

 Your auto accident has a deadline for recovery before any claims you file are automatically dismissed by the court.
 Auto accident claims against non-governmental insurance providers must be filed within a two-year statute of limitations, which starts on the date of your accident or when your injuries were first reasonably noticeable.
 If you were involved in an automobile accident with a military or other government vehicle, the statute of limitations is reduced to one year.

 Additionally, Georgia uses comparative fault law.
 This legal rule means that even if you are partially at fault for an accident you are still eligible to recover damages, however, your total compensation amount will be reduced by your percentage of fault.
 Unlike some states, Georgia also does not allow an injury victim who is more than 50% at fault for an accident to pursue compensation for their injuries.
 Therefore, proving that your liability was at most 49% is crucial.

-There are three main types of damages that can be recovered after a car accident.
-The first type of damage is called economic, or special damages.
+There are three main types of damages that can be recovered after a car accident:

-Economic damages compensate for financial losses sustained as a result of an injury such as medical expenses or missed days at work.
+- Economic damages or special damages compensate for financial losses sustained as a result of an injury such as medical expenses or missed days at work.